fivetran/dbt_salesforce_formula_utils/README.md

 ## Package Maintenance
 The Fivetran team maintaining this package **only** maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/salesforce_formula_utils/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_salesforce_formula_utils/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.
 ## Model Creation
-The salesforce_formula_utils macro may be used in one of two ways.
+The salesforce_formula_utils macro may be used in one of three ways.
 You may either use the macro to create a table with **all** relevant formula fields applied, or you may use the macro to include **only** specified formula fields.
 Refer to the two options below for more details.
 ### Option 1: Generate all relevant formula fields at once
 If you would like your model to generate all the formula fields at once related to your source table then you will create a new file in your models folder and name it (`your_table_name_here`.sql).
 You will then add the below snippet into the file.
 Finally, update the `source_table` argument to be the source table name for which you are generating the model:
 ```sql